pusher/docs/docs/channels/library_auth_reference/pusher-websockets-protocol.md

 - data.auth (String)
   - The authentication signature.
 The value will be generated on the application server.
 - data.user_data (String)
   - A JSON-encoded hash generated at the application server.
-It must contain at least an `id` field as a `String` containing the user id.
-It may be populated with additional user information according to the applications needs.
+It must contain at least an `id` field as a `String` containing the user ID.
+It can also have the following optional fields:
+    - `user_info` (optional) in which you can provide more information about the user.
+This information will be shared with other members of Presence channels that this user is authorized to join.
+Read more on that in [Presence channels](/docs/channels/using_channels/presence-channels)
+    - `watchlist` (optional) which is an array of user IDs.
+These user IDs represent the circle of interest for the user (e.g., friends) for which the user will get notified about their online status.
+Read more on that in [Watchlist events](/docs/channels/using_channels/watchlist-events).
+Each user can have a default maximum of 100 user IDs in their Watchlist.
+If you'd like to request an increase for these limits, [contact support](https://support.pusher.com/).

+> Note: If the provided Watchlist exceeds the limit of 100, the first 100 user IDs will be accepted and the sign-in operation will succeed with `pusher:signin_success` event.
+In addition to that, an `pusher:error` event will be sent with code `4302` indicating the accepted user IDs.

 #### Example JSON